-Note: The Regulation defines "Payee" as a natural or legal person who is the intended final recipient of transferred funds.
+Note: The Regulation defines "Payee" as the intended recipient of transferred funds.
 Recognizing that a perverse and wholly unworkable interpretation could be put on those words, where a named Payee might have been a conduit for an undisclosed 'final recipient' to serve a criminal objective, this Guidance takes the position that 'final recipient' can only practically be understood as referring to the party named in the transfer as the beneficiary of the payment.